SSC-CIO-DigitalTaskForce/hello/README.md

 # Hello!
 This project will help you get setup and ready to work with Git and the GitHub flow.

-:heavy_check_mark: If you've never worked with Git, [this handbook](https://guides.github.com/introduction/git-handbook/) is a great intro to the concepts.
+:heavy_check_mark: If you're new to Git, [this handbook](https://guides.github.com/introduction/git-handbook/) is a great intro.
 There's also a good guide on the [GitHub flow](https://guides.github.com/introduction/flow/).

 # Get started
 1. [Create your GitHub account](https://github.com/join).